ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 - Lower the transmitter's starter switch
 - Disarm the vehicle

-Quadplanes can also automatically stop the engine once the final phase of a VTOL landing is entered by setting the :ref:`Q_LAND_ICE_CUT<Q_LAND_ICE_CUT>` parameter to 1.
+QuadPlanes can also automatically stop the engine once the final phase of a VTOL landing is entered by setting the :ref:`Q_LAND_ICE_CUT<Q_LAND_ICE_CUT>` parameter to 1.

 [/site]